oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/upgrade-verse.md

       --override.canyon=1717579595
 ```

 After making these changes, please follow the [Upgrading OP Services](/docs/verse-developer/how-to-build-verse/upgrade-verse#upgrading-op-services) steps.
+The Canyon upgrade corresponds to version v1.1.0.
+Ensure that the container image version is greater than this.
 Once completed, ensure the upgrade is successful by checking the logs.

 Check the op-node log by running the following command:
 ```sh